JAINAM576/VisDrone-Object-Detection-using-YOLOv26/README.md

 - Model was still improving at epoch 50 — more epochs will help
 - Small/rare objects remain the core challenge on drone imagery

+Overall performance is moderate, with strong detection for frequent classes and weaker generalization on rare and small objects.

 ---

 ## Sample Predictions